apptainer/apptainer-userdocs/build_env.rst

  Temporary Folders
 *******************

-When building a container, or pulling/running a {Project} container from a Docker/OCI source, a temporary working space is required.
-The container is constructed in this temporary space before being packaged into a {Project} SIF image.
+When building a container, or pulling/running {aProject} container from a Docker/OCI source, a temporary working space is required.
+The container is constructed in this temporary space before being packaged into {aProject} SIF image.
 Temporary space is also used when running containers in unprivileged mode, and performing some operations on filesystems that do not fully support ``--fakeroot``.